I have recently been binge watching television shows from

 to remember the circumstances surrounding her death and becomes more focused on

-but rather finding the culprit responsible for her death.
-Kim Seul-gi does remarkably well in the later
+solving that mystery.
+It turns out that maybe her grudge isn’t a virgin one but rather finding the culprit responsible for her death.
+Kim Seul-gi does remarkably well in the second half of the series and turns in a tear-jerking performance.

 One of the show’s subplots is that Seul-gi, in